signalfx/maestro-ng/README.md

   - `net`, to specify the container's network mode (one of `bridge` -- the default, `host`, `container:<name|id>` or `none` to disable networking altogether);
+  - `restart`, to specify the restart policy (see Restart Policy below)
   - `dns`, to specify one (as a single IP address) or more DNS servers (as a list) to be declared inside the container.